Nadia Benois: Personal life

-Nadezhda studied how to be an artist at St. Petersburg Academy of Fine Arts.
-On 17 July 1920, Benois married Jona Ustinov, a journalist and diplomat; the couple subsequently settled in London, where Peter, their only child, was born in 1921.
+Nadia Benois, born Nadezhda Leontievna Benois in Saint Petersburg, was the youngest daughter of Leon Benois, a Russian architect.
+Nadezhda studied to be an artist at St. Petersburg Academy of Fine Arts.
+On 1 June 1920, Benois met Jona Ustinov, a journalist and diplomat; On 17 July 1920, Benois married Ustinov, and the two settled in London on 22 December 1920.
+On April 16, 1921, Peter, their only child was born.
 In 1935, Jona became a British subject.